 At BikeFit, we’ve developed our bike fitting curriculum to address a duathlete’s and triathlete’s specific needs.
 We do incorporate some of the protocols, especially with regards to hip angle, developed by Dan Empfield at SlowTwitch/F.I.S.T.
 This is, of course, in addition to what we perform during a typical fit (foot/pedal interface, seat height, stance width, front view, side view, etc.).

-To provide some background, I draw from my years hanging around the “funny bikes” used in the ’84 Olympics when I lived and trained at the Olympic Training Center.
-This was, of course, prior to the advent of “aero bars.”
-Race Across American (RAAM) then showed what was probably the first version of an “aero bar.”
+During the 1984 Olympics and around the Olympic Training Center, many people started to notice “funny bikes,: This was, of course, prior to the advent of “aero bars.”
+Race Across American (RAAM) then showed perhaps the first version of an “aero bar.”
 The RAAM guys kick-started this aero bar craze, not the triathletes as many believe.
 Several morphologies occurred as the triathletes attempted aero positioning.
-Shortly thereafter, a Boone Lennon built a set of “areo” bars a Tour de France racer.
+Shortly thereafter, a Boone Lennon built a set of “aero” bars for a Tour de France racer.
 This publicity increased the “aero bar’s” positive reception by ALL cyclists, not just the crazy long distance guys and the early triathletes.
-Then John Cobb helped me write what may have been the first published bike fitting manual for time trial bikes and tri bikes in the 1990s, “The Bicycle Fitting System,” co-authored with Vint Schoenfeldt, PT.
+Then John Cobb helped BikeFit founder, Paul Swift, compose what may have been the first published bike fitting manual for time trial bikes and triathlon bikes in the 1990s: “The Bicycle Fitting System,” co-authored with Vint Schoenfeldt, PT.

-Today, I now also teach at SlowTwitch, a fabulous bike fit education program run by Dan Empfield–a man who has taken the side view and put it into a much easier to digest format.
+Today, Paul Swift now also teaches at SlowTwitch, a fabulous bike fit education program run by Dan Empfield.
+He is a man who has taken the side view and put it into a much easier to digest format.
 Dan invested more time into time trial bike and tri bike fitting than anyone on the planet.
-It is important to note, Dan focuses on the side view perspective but also does a great job in helping fitters generate the best size frame (bike sizing) for their clients.
+It is important to note, Dan focuses on the side view perspective but also does a great job with helping fitters generate the best size frame (bike sizing) for their clients.
 Together SlowTwitch and BikeFit offer the most comprehensive triathlon bike fit in the world.
 Bike fitting that considers only the side view is like building a house and setting it on the ground without regard to the foundation.
 Fitting only the feet is like building the foundation but stopping before putting up the walls and roof.

 The illustration above is an early version of a time trial position.
-This is also fairly indicative of triathlon bikes at the time that went for the aero position.
+This is also fairly indicative of triathlon bikes at the time that focused on the aero position.
 This photo shows Chris Kostman of Adventure Corps- www.adventurecorps.com.
 Chris is the promoter of the Furnace Creek 508 and an excellent BikeFit Pro.
 He certainly does not fit people like this today.

 The differences between early time trial/triathlon bike fits and today